nocomplexity/SecurityPrinciples/security_principles.md

 Layered defense easily possible

-###Don’t trust services
+###Don’t trust services (from others)
 ##### Statement
-Services from other should never (ever) be trusted.
+Services from others (departments, companies) should never (ever) be trusted.
 ##### Rationale
-Security design should protect against services use of other layers or applications (also SAAS services)
+Security design should protect against services use of other layers or applications (also SAAS services).
+Systems or sub-systems outside the bounds of a receiving component must never be trusted implicitly.
 ##### Implications
 Every input/output and given by external services must be validated.
 Authentication, authorization can be needed.